• Unrivaled selection of OVER 200,000 PRODUCTS

 Should You Take Reservations In Your Restaurant on Thanksgiving?

-Do You Typically Take Reservations
+Do You Usually Take Reservations

 One consideration is whether or not you typically take reservations in your restaurant.
 If you usually require reservations then your customers will expect to have to makeShould You Take Reservations In Your Restaurant on Thanksgiving? one.
-If you have never required reservations then it is likely that your customers will not expect to make one.
+If you never require reservations then it is likely that your customers will not expect to make one.
 This may mean that, by requiring reservations, you will end up passing up your regular clientele.
 Or, you can offer a combination of reservations and walk-ins.
 This way you can accommodate the regular walk-in customers that help drive your business, while accepting reservations from newer clientele.

 Seating Capacity